Reclaim the day, minute by minute

 Finding time to write this article has been difficult.
-Is that because I’m too busy, or because I waste time like it’s water, content to watch it just go down the drain?
-(In case the boss is reading, let's say it's definitely not the latter.)
+Is that because I’m too busy, or because I take time for granted, oblivious to it flowing steadily down the drain?
+(In the interest of job security, let's say it's not the latter.)

-Sarah Walz, NAIT’s coordinator of academic support services, wouldn’t accuse me of waste, but she has ideas about how to be more efficient.
-Each semester, she shares her timely tips with students.
-Recently, she shared them with us so that we all might apply them to our work days or, for that matter, our lives.
+Either way, Sarah Walz, a strategist with NAIT’s Learning Services, has ideas about how to be more efficient, which she regularly shares with students.
+Recently, she shared them with us so that we might also apply them to our work days and lives – before it's too late.

 Here are five steps toward time well spent.